shrutiOx/UNITY_GAME_CODE/README.md

 # Game Summary -

 The chicken has to cross the street avoiding all obstacles and death trap and of-course it cannot slow down , cause a dragon is chasing  it.
+It can collect coins to increase its score and that would take it to the next level (Cherryland) from current level (GreenLand) .
+If it gets hurt, points are deducted , speed is decreased and the dragon catches up.

 # Information about this repo
  Codes used to create a game in Unity that was previously hosted in Google Play Store, have been removed in 2022, to oblige by UK student VISA regulations.